Thursday, August 26, 2010

 Despite several confirmations by cast members, MiceAge editor Al Lutz, and secondhand accounts, Disney officials dismissed the Internet gossip that the dragon's neck had snapped as false and chose the empty phrase "technical issues" to describe the cause of the problem.

-n at the Disneyland Resort (and any news to the contrary is picked up by mainstream media faster than you can say "DOSH"), it's best for them to paint as pretty a picture as possible.
+Now no one should have expected Disney to divulge what actually happened; after all, they have their reputation to worry about.
+If Disney were to formally announce that the dragon suffered a severed neck, people might start to question the safety of the other mechanical equipment on property.
+Since Safety is the #1 concern at the Disneyland Resort (and any news to the contrary is picked up by mainstream media faster than you can say "DOSH"), it's best for them to paint as pretty a picture as possible.
 Here at DisneyFAIL, we believe in the broken neck theory, because let's face it: you know that's what really happened. ;)

 The new Fantasmic dragon, the icon of the big Summer Nightastic campaign, sits broken in the pit beneath Tom Sawyer Island and the Disneyland PR machine has shifted into heavy damage control mode.
 The dragon's repairs are now being estimated in weeks instead of days, and the media party on Thursday is being shifted to focus on the Magical fireworks show instead.
 Dumbo to the rescue! - Al Lutz